HybridNeRF: Efficient Neural Rendering via Adaptive Volumetric Surfaces: Method

 \section{Method}

 Given a collection of RGB images and camera poses, our goal is to learn a 3D representation that generates novel views at VR resolution (at least 2K$\times$2K pixels) in real-time (at least 36 FPS), while achieving a high degree of visual fidelity.
 As we target captures taken under real-world conditions, our representation must be able to account for inconsistencies across training images due to lighting changes and shadows (even in ``static" scenes).
-Our approach builds upon NeRF's raycasting paradigm, which can generate highly photorealistic renderings, and improves upon its efficiency.
-Since most of the world consists of surfaces, we develop a representation that can render surfaces with few samples and without degrading the rest of the scene.
-We outline our approach in \cref{fig:approach} and present our model architecture and the first training stage in \cref{sec:representation}, which is followed by finetuning of our model to accelerate rendering without compromising quality in \cref{sec:finetuning}.
+We build upon NeRF's raycasting paradigm, which can generate highly photorealistic renderings, and improve upon its efficiency.
+As the world mostly consists of surfaces, we train a representation that can render surfaces with few samples and without degrading the rest of the scene.
+We outline our method in \cref{fig:approach} and present our model architecture and the first training stage in \cref{sec:representation}, which is followed by finetuning of our model to accelerate rendering without compromising quality in \cref{sec:finetuning}.
 We discuss how to model unbounded scenes in \cref{sec:backgrounds} and present final render-time optimizations in \cref{sec:rendering}.